iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 - A university issues a degree to a graduate that can be verified by potential employers.
 - A resident requests proof-of-address from their city council.
-- An insurer issues proof that a company has liability issurance.
+- An insurer issues proof that a company has liability insurance.

 ### Roles
 - [Holder](https://www.w3.org/TR/vc-data-model/#dfn-holders): stores one or more verifiable credentials.
 A holder is usually but not always the [subject](https://www.w3.org/TR/vc-data-model/#credential-subject-0) of those credentials.